cml87/SpringCore_111_forJenkins/README.md

 2. autowire by name
 3. autowire with annotation `@Primary`
 4. autowire with annotation `@Qualifier`

+When using `@Autowired` to wire, or inject, dependencies, the beans needed to be injected as dependencies can be defined either annotating their classes with `@Component`, or with `@Bean` annotated method inside a Java configuration class.

 #### annotations: constructor injection
 When we want to do autowire by constructor we annotate the constructor with `@Autowired`.
 Then the types of wiring we can do (type, name etc.) follow the same rules as for setter injection, which we discuss below.